Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Introduction

-More precisely, motivated by the {\em divisorial log deformation theory} studied by Gross-Siebert \cite{Gross-Siebert-logI, Gross-Siebert-logII}, we develop an abstract algebraic framework to construct an almost dgBV algebra $\polyv{}^{*,*}(X)$ from local deformation (or thickening) data attached to $X$ via a local-to-global \v{C}ech-de Rham--type gluing construction (see Theorem \ref{thm:main_thm_1_intro}).
+More precisely, partially motivated by the {\em divisorial log deformation theory} of Gross-Siebert \cite{Gross-Siebert-logI, Gross-Siebert-logII}, we develop an abstract algebraic framework to construct an almost dgBV algebra $\polyv{}^{*,*}(X)$ from suitable local deformation (or thickening) data attached to $X$ via a local-to-global \v{C}ech-de Rham--type gluing procedure (see Theorem \ref{thm:main_thm_1_intro}).
 Such a simplicial construction of $\polyv{}^{*,*}(X)$ can capture the aforementioned nontrivial topology change because the local thickenings are not locally trivial.
-It also allows us to directly link the smoothing of degenerate Calabi-Yau varieties with the Hodge theory developed in \cite{barannikov-kontsevich98, Barannikov99, kontsevichgeneralized, KKP08, li2013variation}, and this will be important in future study of degenerate Calabi-Yau varieties and the higher genus $B$-model \cite{costello2012quantum} via (almost) dgBV algebras.
+It also allows us to directly link the smoothing of singular Calabi-Yau varieties with the Hodge theory developed in \cite{barannikov-kontsevich98, Barannikov99, kontsevichgeneralized, KKP08, li2013variation}.
+This will play an important role in future study of Calabi-Yau moduli and higher genus $B$-models \cite{costello2012quantum}.

-We give two applications.
-First, assuming Hodge-to-de Rham degeneracy and a local condition that guarantees freeness of the Hodge bundle, we prove a Bogomolov-Tian-Todorov--type unobstructedness theorem for the smoothing of $X$ (see Theorem \ref{thm:theorem_1_intro}).
-Theorem \ref{thm:theorem_1_intro} is within a singular analogue of the framework of Katzarkov-Kontsevich-Pantev \cite{kontsevichgeneralized, KKP08} and its proof just uses standard techniques in BV algebras \cite{kontsevichgeneralized, KKP08, terilla2008smoothness}.
-In particular, this gives a unified proof for the existence of smoothing in both the log smooth and maximally degenerate cases because both assumptions are known in these cases.
-Second, under two further assumptions, we construct a logarithmic Frobenius manifold structure on a formal neighborhood of $X$ in the extended moduli space by the technique of Barannikov-Kontsevich \cite{barannikov-kontsevich98, Barannikov99} (see Theorem \ref{thm:intro_thm_2}).
+In this paper, we give two immediate applications of Theorem \ref{thm:main_thm_1_intro}.
+First, assuming Hodge-to-de Rham degeneracy and a local condition that guarantees freeness of the Hodge bundle, we prove a Bogomolov-Tian-Todorov--type unobstructedness theorem for the smoothing of the singular Calabi-Yau variety $X$ (see Theorem \ref{thm:theorem_1_intro}).
+Let us emphasize that, once we obtain the correct algebraic structure, the proof is simply by applying standard techniques in BV algebras \cite{kontsevichgeneralized, KKP08, terilla2008smoothness}.
+This is in line with the framework developed by Katzarkov-Kontsevich-Pantev \cite{kontsevichgeneralized, KKP08}.
+In particular, this produces a unified proof for existence of smoothing in both the log smooth and maximally degenerate cases.
+Second, under two further assumptions, we are able to construct a logarithmic Frobenius manifold structure on a formal neighborhood of $X$ in the extended moduli space by applying the technique of Barannikov-Kontsevich \cite{barannikov-kontsevich98, Barannikov99} (see Theorem \ref{thm:intro_thm_2}).